Texas hill country wineries

 Consider a wine club membership.

 Most Texas Hill Country wineries offer clubs with complimentary tastings, bottle discounts, member lounges or patios, and access to limited releases.
-Sometimes (at different wineries) I have asked to go upstairs to take a picture or two, but wasn't allowed since I wasn't a club member.

-Take your time during tastings.
 Evaluate not only the wines that you sample, but the wineries too.
 Compare them to each other for first impression, atmosphere, staff interaction, and general feeling (and perks of membership).

-If you’re local—or visit often—join one or two that match your palate and style.
-Most will allow you to cancel at any time, so it's easy to switch when you fancy.
+Most will allow you to cancel at any time, so it's easy to stop or switch to a different winery.
 Many will ship within Texas and to select states, so your favorite bottles can follow you home.

 Sip and Stay